Birds Barbershop

 Birds Barbershop is a brand of barbershops founded in Austin, Texas.
 The first shop was opened in 2006 by Jayson Rapaport and Michael Portman.

 History

-Michael Portman and Jayson Rapaport were longtime friends from Laredo, TX that moved to Austin, Texas where they started the business venture to make haircuts easy, fun and affordable.
+Michael Portman left his job at Disney and moved to Austin, Texas where he met Jayson Rapaport.

 Design

 Each of their nine local shops is built around a large-scale mural painted by a local artist.

 Each Birds Barbershop has an independent color theme.
 Some locations have retro decor and others have sports themes.
 Each location has a large wall mural.